sanjeetkumaritoutlook/.github/profile/README.md

 # 👋 Welcome to Sanjeet Kumar  Org!

 🚀 **We Build Scalable and Efficient Web Solutions**
-We specialize in **Angular, StencilJS, NestJS, MEAN Stack, and AI-driven applications**.
+We specialize in **Angular, StencilJS, React, MEAN Stack, and AI-driven applications**.

 ## 💡 What We Do
 - 🏗 **Building Web Components & AI Chatbots**